 As of December 31, 2016, a sales and use tax of 9.5% was charged on all gross retail sales in the County within the boundaries of the Central Puget Sound Regional Transit Authority ("Sound Transit") and 8.6% outside its boundaries (excluding food products for off-premise consumption and certain other exempt items described below).
 The resulting tax revenues are allocated 6.5% to the State, 0.9% to the County to support public transit, 0.15% to the County and 0.85% to a city or town if the area is incorporated or 1% to the County in unincorporated areas, 0.1% to cities within the County and to the County for criminal justice purposes, 0.1% to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs, and 0.9% collected within the boundaries of Sound Transit to fund Sound Transit.
-Effective April 1, 2017, the rate collected within the boundaries of Sound Transit to fund Sound Transit to 10.0%.
+Effective April 1, 2017, the rate collected within the boundaries of Sound Transit to fund Sound Transit was increased to 1.4%, bringing the total rate for gross retail sales in the County and within the boundaries of Sound Transit to 10.0%.